ThanhHung2112/Flutter_GPT/README.md

 This is a mobile application built with Flutter, integrating OpenAI's API.
 The app was developed during my internship at BRYCEN company, featuring two main functionalities: a chatbot and a document summarization tool.

+This repository contains a Flutter mobile app that utilizes the OpenAI API to power a chatbot functionality.
+The app interface is designed with multiple screens, including the Home Page, OpenAI key input, Chatbot Screen, and Summarize Screens.

+Please note that the images displayed above are part of the app's interface and showcase the various functionalities available in the Flutter_GPT app.

+Feel free to explore the code and use it as a reference for your own projects!

 ## USER INTERFACE

 ### Home Page